obinesto/youtube-clone/README.md

 - @radix-ui components for UI
 - @supabase/supabase-js for database operations
 - @tanstack/react-query for data management
-- Firebase for additional services
+- firebase for authentication
 - YouTube Data API for video data
 - Sentry for error tracking and management
+- next-pwa for PWA integration
 - Various UI utilities and helpers
-- Next-pwa for PWA integration

 ## 🚀 Getting Started